TypeErrorDev/FSJS-5-API-Requests/README.md

 ## Acknowledgments

 I'd like to give thanks to the Student Success Mentors with Team Treehouse, the other students in their Slack channel and my friends on Discord that helped me along the way.
-Without everyone's support, I'd still be figuring out how to use center a Div in CSS.
+Without everyone's support, I'd still be figuring out how to center a <div>